 Trocars are inserted into the abdominal wall to allow access to the abdominal organs.
-A Vertical Sleeve Gastrectomy is performed removing 80% of the stomach.
-The duodenum is then divided preserving the pyloric valve with the remaining stomach.
-The small bowel is divided and the distal end is connected to the duodenum creating the “Alimentary” limb 8 feet long (food is blue in the video).
-The proximal end of the small bowed is the “Biliopancreatic” limb (biliopancreatic juices are yellow in the video) and it is connected to the Alimentary limb 3 feet from the colon.
-This creates a “Common Channel” out of the last 3 feet of the alimentary limb (green is the mixture of the food and biliopancreatic juices).
+A Vertical Sleeve Gastrectomy is performed, removing about 50% of the stomach.
+The duodenum is then divided, preserving the pyloric valve with the remaining stomach.
+The small bowel is divided and the distal end is connected to the duodenum, creating the “alimentary limb,” eight feet long (food is blue in the video).
+The proximal end of the small bowel is the “biliopancreatic limb” (biliopancreatic juices are yellow in the video) and it is connected to the alimentary limb three feet from the colon.
+This creates a “Common Channel” out of the last three feet of the alimentary limb (green is the mixture of the food and biliopancreatic juices).
 Protein and carbohydrates are absorbed throughout the entire 8 feet of the alimentary channel.
 Absorption of fat requires bile from the liver, so in the 3 feet of the common channel, absorption of protein, carbohydrates, and fat occurs.

-Most centers do not offer the BPD.
-If you would like to learn more about this exceptional option, please call Dr. Boyce at the New Life Center for Bariatric Surgery for a free informational seminar and a consultation.
+Most centers do not offer the BPD/DS.
+If you would like to learn more about this exceptional option, please contact the New Life Center for Bariatric Surgery for a free informational seminar and a consultation.

 Physicians Plaza 1, Suite 305